diecorra/git-fundamentals/README.md

 # Git-Fundamentals
-Main git commands covered in the "Git Fundamentals" course by Fabio Biondi &amp; Giorgio Boa.
+This is a summary of the commands covered in the **Git Fundamentals** course by Fabio Biondi & Giorgio Boa.